 Microsoft officially ended the support for Windows 7, 2008/R2 on January 14, 2020 and provided the ESU (Extended Support Update) program for customers to keep receiving security updates.
-However, for this Patch Tuesday (February 12, 2020) they issued public patches and updates for these out-of-support systems.
+However, for this Patch Tuesday (February 12, 2020) they issued patches for customers which have ESU enabled and updates for these out-of-support systems.

 QIDs Released for ESU Updates

 Qualys released Patch Tuesday QIDs which check for the new ESU patches:

 QID 91605 Microsoft Windows Security Update for February 2020

 QID 91603 Microsoft Windows Servicing Stack Security Update February 2020

 QID 100401 Microsoft Internet Explorer Security Update for February 2020

 QID 100400 Microsoft Internet Explorer Remote Code Execution Vulnerability (ADV200001)

 Qualys had previously released EOL QIDs – see New EOL QIDs for Microsoft Windows 7 and 2008/R2.

 The best method for identifying vulnerable hosts without ESU updates is through the Qualys Cloud Agent or via authenticated scanning.
 These QIDs are included in signature version VULNSIGS-2.4.816-3.
 Cloud Agents will automatically receive this new QID as part of manifest version 2.4.816.3-2.